 You’re reading through the purchase agreement and there it is in black and white, contingent consideration.
 Your heart races as you realize you now have to account for this contingent payment!
 Luckily, there is guidance within ASC 805 to help you decide whether the contingent consideration should be included in or excluded from the transaction price of the business combination under U.S. GAAP.
-This week we are going to explore the fourth issue identified in a previous post noting the top 5 issues related to accounting for business combinations.
+This week we are going to explore the fourth issue, accounting for contingent consideration in accordance with ASC 805, that was identified in a previous post noting the top 5 issues related to accounting for business combinations.

 What is Contingent Consideration?

 What is contingent consideration?
 If you encounter language within the purchase agreement that calls for some type of conditional payments subsequent to the closing date, it is likely that a contingent consideration provision exists within the purchase agreement.
 You will often hear these types of provisions referred to as “earn-outs.”
 The FASB defines contingent consideration as, “usually an obligation of the acquirer to transfer additional assets or equity interest to the former owners of an acquiree as part of the exchange for control of the acquiree if specified future events occur or conditions are met.”

 Does the contingent consideration represent an unconditional obligation as of the acquisition date?

 Now that we’ve identified the contingent consideration arrangement within the business combination, we need to figure out how to account for it.
 The first step is to determine if the contingent consideration arrangement represents an unconditional obligation as of the acquisition date.
 The key to this analysis is to understand why the purchase agreement includes the provision for contingent payments.
 Why?
 Because only certain contingent consideration payment provisions should be included within the purchase price, or consideration transferred, of the business combination.